 (3) in all the circumstances, the proposed variation is in the missing person's best interests6.

-The court may appoint a different person to be the guardian7, add or remove property or financial affairs8, add, remove or alter conditions or restrictions contained in the
+The court may appoint a different person to be the guardian7, add or remove property or financial affairs8,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.